· Approximately 795 million people across the world are hungry.

 · Worldwide, 161 million preschool children suffer from chronic malnutrition.

-· Around 3 billion people cook and heat their homes using open fires and simple stoves burning biomass (wood, animal dung and crop waste) and coal.
+· Around 3 billion people cook their meals and heat their homes using open fires and simple stoves burning biomass (wood, animal dung and crop waste) and coal.

 · Over 4 million people die prematurely from illness attributable to the household air pollution from cooking with solid fuels.